leozhangcs/leozhangcs.github.io/_pages/prosStudents.md

 ---
 ### For Prospective Students
 - I am interested in a wide range of research topics in cyber security (currently focusing on Trustworthy AI and Applied Cryptography), and I am always actively looking for self-motivated students.
-- If you have the same research interests as me and want to do a PhD degree at Griffith, please email me with your CV, transcript, and eligible English test score.
+- If you have the same research interests as me and want to do a PhD degree at Griffith, please <strong><u>email me with your CV, transcript, and eligible English test score</u></strong>.
 - If you work in a slightly different field and want me to host you, please email me the required material, and I will contact you further.